Analyzing keyword intent is an important step in the keyword research and content planning process for a variety of organizations.

 Low Intent Keywords

 Informational intent revolves around the intent of looking for the answers for specific questions.
-The queries feature interrogatives, such as “when is” (for example, “when is the latest superhero movie being released?”) or “how many” (a particular example being “how many books were written by John Steinbeck?”).
+The queries with informational keywords feature interrogatives, such as “when is” (for example, “when is the latest superhero movie being released?”) or “how many” (a particular example being “how many books were written by John Steinbeck?”).

 This type of keyword search intent is important to any digital marking campaign because it’s usually low lift content that can be generated at scale.

-Everyone (and usually the typical Google user) has questions and most likely they are searching for topics related to your product or service offering.
+Everyone (and usually the typical Google user) has questions and most likely they are searching for topics with informational keywords related to your product or service offering.

 These high intent keywords can be used for keyword intent SEO, with detailed title tags featuring brand names as well as featuring navigational intent in meta descriptions and headers as well.
 Incorporating this intent type is fairly simple and straightforward and is a good way to appeal to users who could be interested in your brand.